AqwamCreates/ChaWatcher/docs/index.md

 ## Difference between original and custom versions:

-* Custom version has these functions for both DataCollector and AnomalyDetector:
+* Custom version has these functions for both DataCollector and AnomalyDetector that can be called outside of their module scripts:

   * setPlayerPreviousDataVector()